edictlab/SimpleFSM/README.markdown

 - instance variable: `@state`
 - class variables: `@@states`, `@@events`, `@@transitions`

-The variable `@state` keeps the current state of the machine and is referenced only within methods `state`, `current_state` and `set_current_state`.
+Variable `@state` keeps the current state of the machine and is referenced only within methods `state`, `current_state` and `set_current_state`.
-If the current state of the machine is kept in external database then the aforementioned methods should be overriden and variable `@state` is probably unnecessary.
+If the current state of the machine is kept in an external database then the aforementioned methods should be overriden and variable `@state` is probably unnecessary.